 Should I Replace My Water Heater Before It Fails?

-Maybe your water heater still works, but if it’s getting old, you would be wise to start looking for a replacement.
-Keep in mind that, like all mechanical equipment, water heaters have a life expectancy.
-In this case, traditional storage water heaters last about 10 to 15 years, while tankless models can last 20 years or more.
+Your water heater has been the trusty relic that you’ve relied on for years.
+It has served you well, but if it starts showing signs of wear, you might find yourself asking if it’s time to upgrade.
+It would be wise to start looking for a replacement because, like all mechanical equipment, water heaters have a life expectancy.
+Traditional storage water heaters typically last about 10 to 15 years, while tankless water heaters can last 20 years or more.

 4 Reasons To Replace Your Water Heater Before It Fails